zjerath/Walkthrough-GPT/README.md

 3. Follow steps 1 and 3 from the deployment instructions above if not already completed.

-4. Move into the cloned repo:
+4. Navigate into the cloned repo:

 ```
 cd Walkthrough-GPT